LiorAgami/lioragami/README.md

 ### Hi there, I'm Lior Agami :)

-## I'm a Husband, Father, Developer, and MoreFun!!
+## I'm a husband, father, developer, and the list goes on!!

 - 🤖 I'm passionate about everything related to web development
 - 💪 GYM addict